kivattt/kivaserverutils/README.md

 You can control/query [restrictive mode](#restrictive-mode) in your own mods with this line of code (replace `isPlayerInRestrictiveMode` with whatever method you need):
 `ModLoader.getModContainer("kivaserverutils").getMod().getClass().getMethod("isPlayerInRestrictiveMode", String.class).invoke(null, "USERNAME GOES HERE");`

+The files stored by this mod only update when the server stops, so don't rely on reading them to get live data in your own mods.
+Instead, use the method mentioned above for any functions you need

 # Known issues
 Players can spawn randomly around the spawn set by `/spawnset`, so it's not always a perfect coordinate